-The Wright Center for Graduate Medical Education’s Osteopathic National Family Medicine Residency was established in 2013 and spans four states and two coasts.
-Recognized by the Health Resources and Services Administration (HRSA) as a pioneering Teaching Health Center Graduate Medical Education, our initiative, led by program director Lawrence LeBeau, DO, addresses physician workforce shortages, particularly in rural and inner-city regions and in areas with maldistribution and escalating healthcare disparities.
+The Wright Center for Graduate Medical Education’s National Family Medicine Residency was established in 2013 and spans four states and two coasts.
+Recognized by the Health Resources and Services Administration (HRSA) as a pioneering Teaching Health Center, our program, led by program director Lawrence LeBeau, DO, addresses physician workforce shortages, particularly in rural and inner-city regions and in areas with maldistribution and escalating healthcare disparities.

-Our innovative national consortium model brings together the residency experience of The Wright Center for Graduate Medical Education, the educational infrastructure of A.T.
-Still University and its School of Osteopathic Medicine in Arizona (SOMA) and the osteopathic training support of Still OPTI to create a dynamic team focused on the success of the residents.
-Local program directors oversee the operations at each site and work with the leadership teams from the partnering FQHCs.
+Our unique, ACGME accredited National Family Medicine Residency (NFMR) brings together the residency experience of The Wright Center for Graduate Medical Education, the educational infrastructure of A.T.
+Still University School of Osteopathic Medicine in Arizona (ATSU-SOMA) and the osteopathic training support of Still OPTI to address physician workforce shortages and escalating rural healthcare disparities across the country.
+The pioneering program has earned Osteopathic Recognition from the ACGME for its commitment to teaching and assessing Osteopathic Principles and Practice (OPP).

 We have established training locations in: Tucson, Arizona (El Rio Community Health Center); New Richmond, Ohio (HealthSource of Ohio); Auburn, Washington (HealthPoint); and Washington, D.C.
 (Unity Health Care).
 Students must apply separately to each training location they are interested in, then interview at and rank each training location individually.
 In the NRMP match process, students must rank each training location separately and would match into one site for all three years of their residency training.
 Learn more about each of our training locations by clicking on the links below.